General Info page

 return to index

-Once I had a camera in my hands, my main interest seemed to be in landscape photography.
-My first set of photos were of bare hardwood forests in winter against lovely fall sunsets, in the Brandywine River Valley (Wilmington, Delaware), ca. 1972.
+Once I had an SLR in my hands, at 20, my main interest seemed to be in landscape photography, the first set of photos being of bare hardwood trees in winter, against lovely fall sunsets.
+I was driving on scenic route 100, which parallels the Brandywine River Valley (Wilmington, Delaware), ca. 1972.

-Once digital cameras came out around 2000, with images now seen on a PC screen, I started buying the Canon Powershot G series...G2, G6, G10, G12 and finally G16.
+Once digital cameras came out around Y2K, with images now seen on a PC screen, I liked the Canon Powershot G series...G2, G4, G6, G10, G12 and finally G16.
 Some of the Eastern Sierra trip photos were taken with a Canon DSLR Rebel T6i.
+I continue to use a refurbished G16 (April '26) .

-As for artistic influences, I learned a lot over the years from going to art museums, wherever I lived, or visited, looking at landscape artists' depictions of scenery, so I was taught by others.
+Artistic influences- I have learned a lot over the decades by going to art museums, wherever I have lived, or visited, seeking out landscape artists' depictions of scenery, so I was essentially 'taught by others'.
+It eventually became clear to me that similar artistic or aesthetic principles apply to good landscape paintings or photos.

 return to index